 Do you struggle to take good iPhone photos of children?
 If so, you’re not alone!
-Photographing kids can be challenging as they move so quickly and often get camera-shy.
+Child photography can be challenging as they move so quickly and often get camera-shy.
 But with a few simple techniques you can take magical iPhone photos of children that capture their true emotions and personality.
 In this short article you’ll discover ten quick and easy tips for improving your iPhone photos of children right now!

 Photo by Jill Emmer